-- CalRecycle collaborates with the Department of Water Resources to promote the Model Water Efficient Landscape Ordinance (PDF, 417 KB).
+- CalRecycle and the Department of Water Resources work together and promote the Model Water Efficient Landscape Ordinance.

 - The California Urban Water Conservation Council is dedicated to maximizing urban water conservation and provides resources to support this effort.

 - The City of Santa Monica features water savings programs that teach the community about sustainable landscape practices.
-This includes a side-by-side demonstration garden with nine years of data on water savings, labor savings and garden waste reduction.
+This includes a side-by-side demonstration garden with a decade of data on water savings, labor savings and garden waste reduction.

-- In San Diego WaterSmart program features landscape demonstrations with water savings education.
+- San Diego WaterSmart program features landscape demonstrations with water savings education.

 - The Inland Empire Garden Friendly program was developed to conserve water and educate the community on sustainable landscape practices.